-The Apollo Theater, built in 1913-14 as Hurtig & Seamon's New (Burlesque) Theater, spanned the two eras of Harlem's entertainment history.
-The design by architect George Keister displays elements of the neo-classical style.
-The construction of the Apollo reflected the popularity of vaudeville and burlesque in the Harlem of the 1910s.
+The Apollo Theater, built in 1913-14 as Hurtig & Seamon's New (Burlesque) Theater and designed by architect George Keister, spanned the two eras of Harlem's entertainment history.
+Its construction reflected the popularity of vaudeville and burlesque in the Harlem of the 1910s.
 With the growth of Harlem's black population, the Apollo Theater, from the 1930s through the 1970s, became one of the nation's leading centers for the display of major black American performing talent.
+The interior with its classically-inspired ornament retains much of its original character, providing associations with its history as a theater.